Phil Morris (actor): Career

 In 2007, Morris began portraying Martian Manhunter in Smallville.
-He reprised the role on the show's sixth-season finale on May 17, 2007, as well as the episodes "Bizarro" and "Cure" in the seventh season and the episodes "Odyssey", "Prey", and "Bulletproof" in the eighth season.
-He reprised this role in the ninth-season episodes "Absolute Justice", "Checkmate" and "Salvation".
+Morris, a longtime DC Comics reader, said his familiarity with the character helped him win the role, and the producers used his more mature presence to ground the series.
+He returned to the role through the seventh, eighth, and ninth seasons, including the episodes "Absolute Justice" and "Checkmate".

-As a voice actor, he portrayed the villains Imperiex in Legion of Super Heroes, and Vandal Savage in Justice League and Justice League: Doom.
+As a voice actor, Morris voiced the villains Imperiex in Legion of Super Heroes, and Vandal Savage in Justice League and Justice League: Doom.
 He voiced W'Kabi in the animated series Black Panther.
-He appeared on one episode each of the series CSI: Miami and Seven Days.
-Though largely unnoticed, Morris also was the voice of Paul the Apostle in Zondervan's The Bible Experience.
-Morris also made a cameo appearance as Miles Dyson in photographs in the television series Terminator: The Sarah Connor Chronicles.
+He appeared in one episode each of the series CSI: Miami and Seven Days.
+Morris also was the voice of Paul the Apostle in Zondervan's The Bible Experience.
+Morris made a cameo appearance as Miles Dyson in photographs in the television series Terminator: The Sarah Connor Chronicles.
 He provided the voice of the character Doc Saturday in the animated show The Secret Saturdays.
 He also played a major supporting role in the PlayStation 2 game Ratchet: Deadlocked, as Merc, one of the combat bots that accompany the main character Ratchet.
-He also worked as a voice actor on The PJs; according to Morris, he acted as a temporary replacement for co-creator and star Eddie Murphy whenever he was unavailable.
-He did several voices in the animated film Dead Space: Downfall as Hansen and Glenn.
-He played Delroy Jones on the TV One series Love That Girl!, Saint Walker on the Cartoon Network series Green Lantern: The Animated Series, and Ultra Richard on the Cartoon Hangover series SuperF*ckers.
+He also voiced characters in The PJs.
+According to Morris, he stood in for co-creator and star Eddie Murphy when Murphy was unavailable.
+Morris voiced Hansen and Glenn in the animated film Dead Space: Downfall.
+He played Delroy Jones in the TV One series Love That Girl!, Saint Walker in the Cartoon Network series Green Lantern: The Animated Series, and Ultra Richard in the Cartoon Hangover series SuperF*ckers.

+From 2019 to 2023, Morris played the scientist Silas Stone, father of Cyborg, in the DC Universe and HBO Max series Doom Patrol.
+A lifelong comic book collector, he said he based the performance on the Cyborg comics and other DC titles rather than earlier screen portrayals.
+In 2025, he reprised the role of Jackie Chiles for the music video of Ice Nine Kills' Joker-themed single "The Laugh Track".

 Personal life

 Morris has been married to interior designer Carla Gittelson since 1983.
-Together they have two children.
+They have two children.